 Why can't I put my expired seat in my weekly recycling pick-up?

-There is no funding nor infrastructure for car seat recycling in municipal waste management.
+Unfortunately, there is no funding nor infrastructure for car seat recycling in municipal waste management.
 Seats need to be manually disassembled.
-This means all fabric and straps need to be removed, take apart the frames, separate plastics and metals and finally send the different materials into the correct recycling streams.
+This means all fabric, foam and straps need to be removed, frames disassembled, separate plastics and metals and finally send the different materials into the correct recycling streams.
 It's time consuming and requires lots of space; but it provides local jobs and is of great benefit to the planet.

 Do car seat manufacturers have a responsibility for the items they produce; knowing they will expire, can't be used after a collision, and that they cannot be recycled in municipal waste management?